appium/appium-windows-driver/README.md

 ms:experimental-webdriver | Enables experimental features and optimizations.
 See Appium Windows Driver release notes for more details on this capability. `false` by default. systemPort | The port number to execute Appium Windows Driver server listener on, for example `5556`.
 The port must not be occupied.
 The default starting port number for a new Appium Windows Driver session is `4724`.
 If this port is already busy then the next free port will be automatically selected. prerun | An object containing either `script` or `command` key.
 The value of each key must be a valid PowerShell script or command to be executed prior to the WinAppDriver session startup.
 See [Power Shell commands execution](#power-shell-commands-execution) for more details.
-Example: `{script: 'Get-Process outlook -ErrorAction SilentlyContinue'}`
+Example: `{script: 'Get-Process outlook -ErrorAction SilentlyContinue'}` postrun | An object containing either `script` or `command` key.
+The value of each key must be a valid PowerShell script or command to be executed after WinAppDriver session is stopped.
+See [Power Shell commands execution](#power-shell-commands-execution) for more details.

 ## Example